Provisioning an infrastructure

 Section titled “Connection Options”The following are the options possible for

-- MTU - Maximum Transmit Unit - Set to override the default configured on the Network Profile or logical network.
+- MTU — Maximum Transmission Unit.
+Set to override the default configured on the Network Profile or logical network.
 The largest value will be used.
-Only two ports are currently supported.

 - Disable auto IP allocation — By default, each endpoint connection to a logical network will receive an IP from each of the subnets listed in the IP allocation strategy.